ENSL/ensl.org/INSTALL.md

 You need to manually copy it to staging database on same db server for now.

-## 5. First select your environment (eg. production).
+## 5. Select your environment (eg. production).
 Then use a script to load the env vars to your shell env:

     source script/env.sh .env .env.production